-Once an incoming application is classified, a greedy scheduler assigns it to the server that is the best possible match in terms of platform and minimum negative interference between all co-scheduled workloads.
+Once an incoming application is classified, a greedy scheduler assigns it to the server that is the best possible match in terms of platform and minimum negative interference between all coscheduled workloads.
 Even though the final step is greedy, the high accuracy of classification leads to schedules that satisfy both user requirements (fast execution time) and operator requirements (efficient resource use).
 Moreover, since classification is based on robust analytical methods and not merely empirical observation, we have strong guarantees on its accuracy and strict bounds on its overheads.
 Paragon scales to systems with tens of thousands of servers and tens of configurations, running large numbers of previously unknown workloads.
+The system currently focuses on cloud provider scenarios where independent, unknown applications are submitted to the DC.
+Similar techniques can also be applied for scheduling in systems with long-running applications, such as the clusters running complex multitier services, like Search or Webmail.
+We defer the study of these scenarios to future work.